msaqib25/playbook/ourrituals.md

 - The names are announced on Slack on the third Monday.
 - Associates in Lahore if picked are flown in to Karachi for the day.

+### #ideas
+We have an #ideas channel on Slack.
+This is our online "Suggestion Box".
+All kinds of tips, ideas are welcome here.
+One idea is picked every month for possible implementation.
+If your idea is picked, you get rewarded to a dinner at your favorite restaurant with your family.

 ## Quarterly

 ### Company Performance Evaluation
+**TODO**

+### Quarterly Townhall
+**TODO**

 ### Intrapreneurship Showdown (Shark-tank style)
 To encourage intrapreneurship at Creative Chaos, every quarter we host a shark tank style session where 3 associate pitch ideas.
 Ideas can either be around new business opportunities or how to improve something at Creative Chaos.